Kayrabkaan/twitter-sentiment-analysis/README.md

 ## How to Run
 1. Clone the repository
-2. Open `Twitter_Sentiment_Analysis.ipynb` in Jupyter Notebook or Google Colab
+2. Open `Main Algorithm.py` in Jupyter Notebook or Google Colab
 3. Run the notebook step by step to see analysis and visualizations
 4. Ensure required libraries from `requirements.txt` are installed

-> Optional: For those interested in data cleaning, the code to clean the raw dataset is provided in the notebook.
+> Optional: For those interested in data cleaning, the code is provided as a separate file.
-> You can use it to preprocess the data yourself.
+> You can use it to preprocess the dataset yourself.

 ## Notes
 - **No API tokens are included** for security reasons.